Summation (neurophysiology): IPSP and hyperpolarization

+Ionic Modulation of Summation

+According to newer sources, the way summation works is that it's controlled by the voltage-gated currents in the dendritic membrane.
+The A-type potassium currents (I_{KA}) reduce current magnitudes by making the membrane time constants shorter as well as promote coincidence detection by filtering out inputs that are too slow or not timed right.
+On the other hand, the T-type calcium currents (I_{CaT}) and the transient sodium currents (I_{NaT}) do the opposite.
+They amplify currents, lengthening the time constant and facilitate the integration of sparse or lower-frequency signals.

+Two-Stage Integration Model

+Recent studies also suggests that neurons use a two-stage model to integrate signals.
+Each dendritic branch acts as a separate/independent computational subunit in the first stage.
+It takes local inputs and sums them up, but nonlinearly i.e. not just straight-up addition.
+These branches can produce spikes on their own, which are mediated by Na+, Ca2+, or NMDA receptors.
+Then, in the second stage, all those outputs from the branches are summated globally at the soma, which figures out the overall signal leading to the axonal output.

-EPSPs, IPSPs, and algebraic processing
+Post-synaptic Potentials and Algebraic processing

 When EPSPs and IPSPs are generated simultaneously in the same cell, the output response will be determined by the relative strengths of the excitatory and inhibitory inputs.
 Output instructions are thus determined by this algebraic processing of information.
 Because the discharge threshold across a synapse is a function of the presynaptic volleys that act upon it, and because a given neuron may receive branches from many axons, the passage of impulses in a network of such synapses can be highly varied.
 The versatility of the synapse arises from its ability to modify information by algebraically summing input signals.
 The subsequent change in stimulation threshold of the postsynaptic membrane can be enhanced or inhibited, depending on the transmitter chemical involved and the ion permeabilities.
 Thus the synapse acts as a decision point at which information converges, and it is modified by algebraic processing of EPSPs and IPSPs.
 In addition to the IPSP inhibitory mechanism, there is a presynaptic kind of inhibition that involves either a hyperpolarization on the inhibited axon or a persistent depolarization; whether it is the former or the latter depends on the specific neurons involved.